NoSegfault/MoCHIN/README.md

 ### Input Data
-make a folder in MoCHIN with name: “input_" + $task inside the constructed folder, for each motif that are planned to use construct a indices-list-$motif.pklz file
+Make a folder in MoCHIN with name: “input_" + $task

+Inside the constructed folder, for each motif that is going to be used, construct a indices-list-$motif.pklz file

-indices-list-$motif.pklz: a list of tuples that encodes motif instance in a predefined order where each node in a motif instance is represented by its pre-assigned index.
-For each motif encode by the tuple, each node with the same node type in a motif instance with node index permutatd inside a tuple representation are considered as differenc motif instances. e.g.
+indices-list-$motif.pklz: a list of tuples that encodes motif instance in a predefined order, where each node in a motif instance is represented by its pre-assigned index.
+For each motif encode by the tuple, each node with the same node type in a motif instance with node index permutatd inside a tuple representation are considered as differenc motif instances.

+e.g.
 	(a1,p1,p2,a2), (a1,p2,p1,a2), (a2,p1,p2,a1) and (a2,p2,p1,a1) are considered as 4 different motif instances
 the list is stored in indices-list-$motif.pklz in a binary format using pickle and gzip